-Q1.
 What's the key to staying motivated after the January rush?

-I suggest having a definitive performance goal(s).
-Depending on where you're starting from, you may need to change nutrition, sleep, and other lifestyle habits in order to reach these goals, but you'll need a strategy."
+I suggest having a definitive performance goal, or several.
+Make it measurable, like "go to the gym three times a week," or "make sure to exercise for 180 minutes total in a week."
+Depending on where you're starting from, you may need to change nutrition, sleep, and other lifestyle habits in order to reach these goals, but you'll need a strategy.

-Q2.
 How long does it take to really see results from an exercise program?

-"This depends on the individual.
-The three factors I find play the largest role in seeing results are the trainees age, past exercise/training history, and consistency.
-If you're a young former athlete and are training 3-5 times per week results may show in 2-4 weeks.
-Also, if you're younger and a new trainee results also often come quickly.
+This depends on the individual.
+The three factors I find play the largest role in seeing results are the trainee's age, past exercise/training history, and consistency.
+If you're a young former athlete and are training 3-5 times per week, results may show in 2-4 weeks.
+Also, if you're younger and a new trainee, results also often come quickly.

-Q3.
 What's an easy way to show myself that I'm making progress?

-If your goals are body composition, have someone do a BioSignature Assessment, which is a very accurate 12-point body fat and hormonal assessment every 4-6 weeks.
-If your goals are performance-based, keep an exercise journal or program log to see if what you're doing is working."
+If your goals are body composition, have someone do a BioSignature Assessment, which is a very accurate 12-point body fat and hormonal assessment, every 4-6 weeks.
+If your goals are performance-based, keep an exercise journal or program log to see if what you're doing is working.

 Set a realistic goal on how much you think you can be clean versus how much you want to cheat.
 After 4-8 weeks, if you're not seeing the changes you want, you'll have to skew the ratio toward the cleaner side.
 Make little changes until you see the results you're looking for and set deadlines to assess if what you're doing is working.
-For most people, I find little changes stick better than massive changes."
+For most people, I find little changes stick better than massive changes.

 How can I make a shorter workout more effective?

 Frequency, food, and sleep!
 You can train for shorter increments per workout if you show up more often.
 You can train less and see body composition changes if you feed your body the fuel it needs.
-And, your body changes when you sleep, so if you're sleeping less than 7-9 hours, you probably won't make optimal gains.
-Use any or all of these tactics if you don't want to spend as much time in the gym."
+Your body changes when you sleep, too, so if you're sleeping less than 7-9 hours, you probably won't make optimal gains.